 Disclaimer: The information presented below tells you information that you need to know about nursing home neglect and isn’t meant to serve as legal advice.
 If your elderly parent or relative has experienced neglect anytime during their entire stay in a nursing home, you would have to consult a personal injury lawyer such as stromlawyers.com as soon as possible.

 As much as you want to become hands-on in taking care of your parent or relative who isn’t working anymore due to old age, you might have found yourself pressed for time to do it.
 After all, you have your own life to live and family to raise too.
 So you decided to send your elderly parent or relative to a nursing home where they’re supposed to be taken care of by trained personnel.
 Unfortunately, not all nursing homes exist with elderly persons’ best interests in mind.
-If an old parent or relative that you brought to a nursing home has suffered neglect in the hands of any of its staff, here’s what you need to know legally:
+This is also why it is important to shop around and ask the people in the nursing home to see if anything has happened.
+Places like Assured Assisted Living run a multitude of checks to ensure things are done right.
+However, if an old parent or relative that you brought to a nursing home has suffered neglect in the hands of any of its staff, here’s what you need to know legally:

 - Nursing home neglect is different from nursing home abuse.

 Although most people tend to interchange the terms “neglect” and “abuse,” those two words are completely different in a legal sense.

 - If your elderly parent or relative has experienced abuse during their stay in some nursing home, it means that any of its staff or management have intentionally harmed them.